mahmoudparsian/data-warehousing/syllabus/week-11_LLM_SQL_integration/README.md

 	interact with structured data stored in MySQL, often in a natural language format.

-# Key aspects of MySQL and LLM integration include:
+# 3. Key aspects of MySQL and LLM Integration

 ### Natural Language to SQL Generation:
 	LLMs can be used to translate natural language